SaraAmd/Sentiment-analysis-in-clinical-notes/README.md

 # Sentiment-analysis-in-clinical-notes

-Install transformer,, torch, pytorch library
+Install transformer, torch, pytorch library

 To run the code, run the main.py file